 What About My High School Diploma?

-Clarkson does not grant high school diplomas, but we encourage all students who have not earned their high school diploma, or its equivalency, to pursue one of three options.
+Clarkson does not grant high school diplomas, but we encourage all students who have not earned their high school diploma, or its equivalency, to pursue one of the following options.
 Please keep in mind, students are eligible to receive Clarkson School Scholarships and Grants regardless of which option they choose.

-2. Apply for a diploma from the New York State Education Department upon successful completion of twenty-four credit hours in six different disciplines.
-The state diploma shows that a student has successfully completed these college credits at Clarkson University.
+Apply for a diploma from the New York State Education Department upon successful completion of twenty-four credit hours in six different disciplines.
+The state diploma shows that you have successfully completed these college credits at Clarkson University.

-3. Take the two-day New York State General Equivalency Exam.
-This option provides the student with the most flexibility in their schedule and we provide assistance with registration and transportation to the test, which is conducted at a nearby location.
+Take the two-day New York State Test Assessing Secondary Completion (TASC).
+This option provides the student with increased flexibility in their schedule and we provide assistance with registration and transportation to the test, which is conducted at a nearby location.